7 Addiction Myths About Teens and Their Parents

 Education Equals Prevention

 To combat addiction, we must first make an effort to truly understand the disease.
-With that in mind, let’s take a look at 7 myths that tend to surround adolescent drug abuse and parenting.
+With that in mind, let’s take a look at 7 myths about adolescent drug abuse and parenting.

 - Myth #1 Only Bad Kids Become Addicts